 Ventless Air Conditioners

-Evaporative coolers require no vent or water hoses and are completely self-contained, making them the choice for those who need portable cooling without hoses.
-It is of note. however, that evaporative coolers work best in areas of low humidity.
+Evaporative coolers require no vent or water hoses and are completely self-contained, making them a good choice for those who need portable cooling without hoses.
+However, evaporative coolers work best in areas of low humidity.
 A humidity level of 60 percent or higher will render an evaporative cooler much less effective.
 In less humid climates, evaporative coolers can be just as effective as portable air conditioners while using less energy.

 Home is where the heart is, and Michelle frequently pens articles about ways to keep yours looking great and feeling cozy.
 Whether you want help organizing your closet, picking a paint color or finishing drywall, Michelle has you covered.
 If she's not puttering in the house, you'll find her in the garden playing in the dirt.
 Her garden articles provide tips and insight that anyone can use to turn a brown thumb green.
 You'll find her work on Modern Mom, The Nest and eHow as well as sprinkled throughout your other online home decor and improvement favorites.